thomasfriedrichs/FitlanceSolution/README.md

         <p>Check your SQL Server instance (using SQL Server Management Studio or another tool) to ensure the database and tables have been created successfully.</p>
     </li>
 </ul>
-<p>Completing these steps will set up your local database, allowing the application to interact with it correctly.</p>

 <h3 style="font-size: 1.3em;">8.
 Starting Up the Application and Setting Up User Accounts</h3>
 <p>After completing the initial setup, follow these steps to start the application and set up user and trainer accounts:</p>